lexbuko22/NOAA_Weather_Event_Datamining/README.md

 - Have severe weather events increased over time?

 No, the regression analysis shows a the frequency of each event type as well as the total count of all events has no siginifcant correlation over time.

+Application of this knowledge:

+Answering these questions will allow for a better understanding of the risk of severe weather events and allow for better prediction of the outcomes of severe weather events.
+Armed with this information, future weather events, even if more severe, can cause less damage to people and property, potentially saving lives and preventing huge expenditures.
+The questions surrounding the occurrence of events over time will give insight into possible other causation factors as well as other interesting questions to be explored.
+Most notably if severe weather events are increasing over time, does global warming and climate change play a role in the occurrence and severity of these events.

+Link to the video demonstration:

+Link to your final project paper: